 Once you know your risk and resource burden, training may be necessary ro resolve document accessibility issues.
-The EIRAC created training modules for Word, PowerPoint, and Adobe PDF in Canvas.
+The EIRAC created training modules for Word, PowerPoint, and Adobe Acrobat in Canvas.
 These courses provide step by step guidance for making documents more accessible, and can be accessed at any time.

 If you prefer video training guides, Access University has video training for Word, PowerPoint, and PDF documents.
 Registering an account is free, so please visit the Access University resource page to find out more.